 Our surgical services include tooth extractions, biopsies of oral masses, and resecting excessive gingival tissue.
 Our efficient equipment allows for shorter anesthesia time for our patients without taking shortcuts.

-Please give us a call if you would like to schedule a complimentary dental screening for your pet!
+Please give us a call if you would like to schedule a dental screening for your pet!